Emergency Management

 What to do during an event

-Check out the links below for helpful information on what to do during different types of emergency event.
+Check out the link below for helpful information on what to do during different types of emergency events.

 In an emergency, the radio is your best source of information.
 Make sure you have a radio at your house with fresh batteries or a self-generated power source (like a wind up radio) that picks up these stations.
 Remember you have a car radio as a back up.